UluruMao/LeetCode-Tutor-Agent/README.md

 ## LeetCode AI Tutor Agent

-An autonomous, locally-hosted AI engineering tool that monitors your LeetCode profile, detects failed submissions, and provides **Socratic, spoiler-free tutoring** using **Google Gemini** (via LangChain).
+An autonomous, locally-hosted background daemon that monitors your LeetCode profile, detects failed submissions in real-time, and provides **Socratic, spoiler-free tutoring** using **Google Gemini** (via LangChain).

-Built to transform the LeetCode grind into a guided learning loop, this agent acts like a strict but helpful tutor: it highlights logical gaps, surfaces edge cases, and asks guiding questions—**without writing the full solution for you**.
+Built to transform the LeetCode grind into a guided learning loop, this agent acts like a strict but helpful tutor: it sits silently in the background, pings you with a native OS desktop notification when you fail a test case, and generates a detailed study guide highlighting logical gaps—**without writing the full solution for you**.

 ---